Tips for visiting a nude beach

 Apply insect repellent to avoid becoming a tasty treat for bugs to feast on.

-And last but not least, make sure the beach you are on is actually a nudist beach.
+And last but not least, make sure the beach you are on is actually a nudist-friendly beach.

 Thankfully, the three Victorian beaches ranked below are all officially clothing-optional.